ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 ### NAT Default Configuration Information

-A default SNAT configuration is applied, which allows Internet access from all networks connected to the **Tier-0 Gateway Gateways** (Those with Overlays from the **Tier-1-Gateway Gateways** and those using a VLAN)
+A default SNAT configuration is applied, which allows Internet access from all networks connected to the gateway **ovh-T0-gw**, those connected through VLAN segment and those overlay from the gateway **ovh-T1-gw**.

 From the `Networking`{.action} tab, click `NAT`{.action} to view the default configuration of NAT rules.